krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Juniper.md

 ##### Step 8

-Finally, open the protocols template file `04_protocols.j2`.
+Finally, open the protocol template file `04_protocols.j2`.

 Use the following template.